renweiya/PGDDPG/README.md

 ###### run_fix_prey.py: train predators with a well trained prey named prey-23.
 ###### run_fix_preys.py: train predators with a well trained prey named prey-s.
 ###### run.py: train predators and prey simutaniously.

+Adjusting learning rate, eg, change the actor learning rate from 0.01 to 0.0001 will lead to more stable result.